Linkkijkl/linkki-web/content/hallitus/_index.en.md

 **TITOL Coordinator** is responsible for collaboration with TITOL.

-**Educational Policy Coordinator** is the voice between students and the faculty and acts as the advocate for students.
+**Educational Policy Coordinator** is the voice between students and the faculty and acts as an advocate for students.

 ### Events Team